Covisint/api-raml/README.md

 ## Usage

+(Note: For a simpler alternative, have a look at the "Simplified usage" section below.)

 To generate version-specific documentation and to run api-console to browse them, run the following from the directory containing the RAML files you want to use.